antoniovalentini/shakesmon/README.md

 # Shakesmon
 A simple web app which adds a Shakespeare flavor to pokemon descriptions.
-It exposed a REST API that , given a Pokemon name, returns its Shakespearean description.
+It exposes a REST API that, given a Pokemon name, returns its Shakespearean description.

 It relies on two platforms:
 - [PokeApi](https://pokeapi.co/) to fetch pokemons' description